-The overall goal of the 2022 – 2027 Strategic Framework (SF) for the Pacific Islands is to advance a more democratic, prosperous, and resilient Pacific Island region.
-Resilience, the ability of the Pacific Islands to sustainably adapt to and recover from various natural and man-made shocks and stresses, is the guiding principle of this SF.
+The overall goal of the 2022–2027 Strategic Framework for the Pacific Islands is to advance a more democratic, prosperous, and resilient Pacific Island region.
+Resilience, the ability of the Pacific Islands to sustainably adapt to and recover from various natural and man-made shocks and stresses, is the guiding principle of this Framework.
 USAID envisions a more resilient region that can better respond and adapt to climate and disaster impacts, pandemics, and economic shocks, with strong political systems that champion democratic values, good governance, human rights, and promote equity and inclusion for all Pacific Islanders.
-USAID will partner with key regional organizations, Pacific governments, civil society, and the private sector to strengthen overall resilience and accelerate the development progress of the Pacific Island countries (PICs).
+USAID will partner with key Pacific-led regional organizations, Pacific governments, civil society, and the private sector to strengthen overall resilience and accelerate partnering to achieve the region’s vision in the 2050 Strategy for the Blue Pacific Continent.
 To achieve this goal, USAID will work through three Development Objectives (DOs):

 DO 1: Community Resilience Strengthened